 Attachment Issues with Adoption

-Creating a Family has extensive resources on attachment in adoption both to help the child attach to the parents and help parents attach to their children.
-A few we think you will find particularly helpful are:
+Creating a Family has extensive resources on attachment issues in Adoption, both to help the child attach to the parents and to help parents attach to their children.
+Here are a few of our most recent ones that we think you will find particularly helpful:

 - Suggested Books on Attachment and Attachment Issues for Adoptive Parents